thoughtram/blog/_posts/2016-07-27-custom-form-controls-in-angular-2.md

 date: 2016-07-27
 update_date: 2016-08-11

-summary: "Angular 2 comes with great built-in support for everything related to native form controls.
-However, sometimes we want to create our own custom form controls with their own appearance and custom functionality.
-These custom controls should integrate nicely with Angular's forms APIs and in this article we explore how that works."
+summary: "Angular makes it very easy to create custom form controls.
+Read on to learn how to do it!"

 categories:
   - angular